 Let us then examine the positive testimony of scripture on this subject.

-The word of God presents to us a Church formed on earth| by the Holy Ghost come down from heaven when the Son of God took His seat there in glory, having accomplished the work of redemption.
+The word of God presents to us a Church formed on earth¦ by the Holy Ghost come down from heaven when the Son of God took His seat there in glory, having accomplished the work of redemption.
 This Church is one with its Head.
-It is the body of which Christ, ascended to heaven and seated at the right hand of the Father, is the Head; @Ephesians 1:20 - 23.
+It is the body of which Christ, ascended to heaven and seated at the right hand of the Father, is the Head; @Ephesians 1: 20-23.

-This precious redemption has brought about the establishment of man in this glory in heaven, the manifestation of this
+This precious redemption has brought about the establishment of man in this glory in heaven, the manifestation of

-| We have already given the proofs earlier.
-The following are passages to be consulted on the subject: @John 11: 52; ch.
-7: 39; @Ephesians 2:14 - 22; ch.
-3: 5, 6; ch.
-4:4 - 16; @1 Corinthians 12: 12, 13.
+¦ We have already given the proofs earlier.
+The following are passages to be consulted on the subject: @John 11: 52; chapter 7: 39; @Ephesians 2: 14-22; chapter 3: 5, 6; chapter 4: 4-16; @1 Corinthians 12: 12; 13.

 {72}

-glory, such as it is in Jesus, and the participation of poor sinners even in this glory.
+this glory, such as it is in Jesus, and the participation of poor sinners even in this glory.

 In the name of Him who has accomplished redemption, and who is seated in the glory, the Spirit, come down as witness of these things, has called sinners to come out of the world which had rejected Him, and to enjoy the infinite grace which had thus called them according to the counsels of God and washed them in the blood of Him whom the world had crucified.
 This same Spirit (who, by means of those whom God had chosen, had thus called sinners, and had communicated life to them) has also united them in one body, of which this glorified Christ is the Head, of which the Spirit Himself is the link with Christ, and in which He is the link between the members, one with the other.
 But this link is a living and powerful link, and He acts by a divine operation in the members.
-The members individually and the body| collectively are His temple.
+The members individually and the body¦ collectively are His temple.

 The word shews that this is the basis and source of all true ministry.